microsoft/CCF/sphinx/source/operators/start_network.rst

 If the network has already been opened to users, members need to trust the joining node before it can become part of the network (see :ref:`Trusting a New Node`).

 .. note:: When starting up the network or when joining an existing network, the network secrets required to decrypt the ledger are sealed and written to a file so that the network can later be recovered.
 See :ref:`Catastrophic Recovery` for more details on how to recover a crashed network.
 .. note:: By default, CCF nodes are expected to be started using IP Addresses (both IPv4 and IPV6 are supported).
 However it is possible to specify a domain name.
 In that case ``--domain=<node domain name>`` should be passed to the node at startup.
-Once a DNS has been setup it will then be possible to connect to the node over TLS by using the nodes domain name.
+Once a DNS has been setup it will then be possible to connect to the node over TLS by using the node's domain name.

 Opening a Network to Users
 --------------------------